cksystemsgroup/scal/README.md

 Scal
 ====

-The Scal framework provides implementantions and benchmarks for concurrent objects.
-The benchmarks show the trade-off between concurrent data structure semantics and scalablity.
+The Scal framework provides implementations and benchmarks for concurrent objects.
+The benchmarks show the trade-off between concurrent data structure semantics and scalability.

 Homepage: http://scal.cs.uni-salzburg.at